This is an advertisement

 What is a benefit review conference?

 A benefit review conference is a meeting scheduled with the administrative law judge and opposing counsel.
-The parties involved stipulate to agreed facts and issues and list the contested issues to be addressed at the final hearing and then decided by the judge in his/her opinion.
+The parties involved stipulate to agreed-upon facts and issues and list the contested issues to be addressed at the final hearing at which time, the judge will make a decision based on the evidence of record.

-How much will I receive while I am treating and recovering from my work injuries?
+How much will I receive while I am getting treatment and recovering from my work injuries?

 You will receive roughly two-thirds of your average weekly pay (referred to as temporary total disability).